ikawamuk/weekends_c/README.md

 # weekends_c
-inpliment Ray Tracing in One Weekend Series in C language.
+inplement Ray Tracing in One Weekend Series in C language.